GraphPFN: A Prior-Data Fitted Graph Foundation Model: GraphPFN

 \paragraph{Objective}

 We optimize a joint objective that combines the PFN supervised loss with the masked graph modeling (MGM) loss~\citep{MaskGAE}.
-For the supervised PFN term, for each dataset we sample a random set of context nodes, compute predictions for all other nodes, and minimize the cross-entropy loss on them.
+For the supervised PFN term, we sample a random set of context nodes for each dataset, compute predictions for all other nodes, and minimize the supervised loss on them.
+We use the cross-entropy loss for classification tasks and the mean squared error loss for regression tasks.

 To encourage more graph-aware representations, inspired by the success of GNN self-supervised pretraining, we add the masked graph modeling term from~\citet{MaskGAE}.
 Specifically, we randomly sample a fraction $p=0.1$ of edges as positive samples, remove these edges from the input graph, and uniformly sample an equal number of unconnected node pairs as negative examples.
-We then train the model with the cross-entropy loss to distinguish positive and negative edges.
-For this purpose, we add an additional MLP head on top of the target embeddings from the last layer.
-The total loss is the sum of the supervised loss and the MGM loss, with a coefficient of $0.1$ applied to the MGM term.
+We then train the model with the cross-entropy loss to distinguish between positive and negative edges.
+For this, we apply an additional MLP head to the elementwise multiplication of the target embeddings from the last layer for the source and destination nodes of each sampled edge.
+The total loss is the sum of the supervised loss and the MGM loss, with a weight of $0.1$ applied to the MGM term.